night0721/auth-bot/README.md

 ```cmd
 npm run dev
 ```
-Join Our Discord Server for update's news!
+Join our Discord Server for update's news!

 ## Support

-If you need support, you can join the [Discord server](https://discord.gg/SbQHChmGcp)
+If you need support, you can join the [Discord Server](https://discord.gg/SbQHChmGcp)

 ## License